omiydevstudents/Bioinformatics-Semantic-Search-Engine/bioinformatics-mcp-search/README.md

 - Biopython and Bioconductor communities for their comprehensive tool repositories
 - ChromaDB for vector storage capabilities
 - Google Gemini for advanced language model capabilities
+- Smithery platform for workflow management
+- LangChain for intelligent agent capabilities